The Energy Consulting Group

 Please note, the economics presented in the exhibits on this page should not be used for investment decisions.
 These numbers represent ECG's best assessment of "average" economics and are a blend of results sourced from different operators and our own internal estimates.
 As such, these economics are not reflective of specific wells or projects, which, even within the same play, can have significantly different economic outcomes.
 Finally, we use one set of thresholds to define economic success, while others may use different economic criteria.
 For a more detailed discussion of the economics of oil and gas shale plays, please go here.
 There, we discuss the statistical basis of the shale plays specifically, and resource plays more generally, and go into considerably more detail on how the unique character of shale plays shapes the economics in comparison to "conventional" and deepwater plays.

-The generic shale play production profile presented below is representative of the literally thousands of sets of such profiles that ECG has prepared for shale play economic analysis.
+The generic shale play production profile presented below is illustrative of the literally thousands of such profiles that ECG has prepared for shale play economic analysis.
 In the course of such analysis, ECG has segmented the major shale gas and tight oil plays by production performance.
 We have confirmed the reasonableness of the profiles by using a combination of publicly available company reports, and state oil and gas commission data.
 In ECG's work with private equity firms, and others interested in investing in oil and gas assets, we have found that the ARPS parameters, such as Di and b, generated using the public information agree closely with those derived from data room production data.
-While the production profiles vary in the specifics of defining features such as initial rates, cumulative recoveries, decline rates, etc. they all share the feature of relatively high initial decline rates before settling into a relatively low decline production profile.
-The reservoir physics of why these plays have such profiles are well defined, and so similarity is to be expected, but this is not the place to discuss.
-Please contact us at firstname.lastname@example.org for more details if interested.
+While the production profiles vary in the specifics of defining features such as initial rates, cumulative recoveries, decline rates, etc. they all share the feature of relatively high initial decline rates before settling over the long term into a relatively low decline production profile.
+The reservoir physics of why these plays have such profiles are well understood, and so similar production performance is to be expected across the shale plays, but this is not the place to discuss.
+Please contact us at firstname.lastname@example.org for more details, if interested.

 Go to The Energy Consulting Group home page for more oil and gas related information.